-While video camera and tracking systems can give your entire home visual protection, many homeowners just wish to watch on a single room or just desire surveillance in certain specific locations.
+While video camera and tracking systems can give your entire home visual protection, many homeowners just wish to watch in a single room or just desire surveillance in certain specific locations.
 Like the “nanny-cams” you’ve seen on TV, self-contained residential monitoring devices is a no-muss, no-fuss alternative than lots of homeowners find appealing.
-Made to appear like stuffed animals, lamps, clocks, carry bags, smoke alarms and many other typical family items, these battery powered, self-contained devices can tape-record the action in a single area.
+Made to appear like stuffed animals, lamps, clocks, carry bags, smoke alarms, and many other typical family items, these battery-powered, self-contained devices can tape-record the action in a single area.
 They are easy to utilize and require no real installation, making them ideal for almost any individual who wishes to simply and successfully keep tabs on any room of your home.

 Call us to discuss your home security needs.
 We carry both wired and wireless home security systems.